-- UPN This field is the User Principal Name(UPN) of the AD user.
-If the user does not have an UPN name, Email Address is recommended for this field..
-If you export extension configuration settings and import them to the Service Hub, this UPN field is used as the Service Hub login. - DID Number Each extension can be assigned a DID number.
+- Department In an Enterprise VoIP domain, departments can be defined and extensions can be assigned to a department by using Enterprise Manager.
+When this is done, the department is displayed here. - Description Optional descriptive information such as cubicle number or job title. - DID Number Each extension can be assigned a DID number.
 This number does not have a fixed length, but the length must be long enough (range 2 - 16) for the system to match the DID incoming call. - If you configure a 10-digit DID number and inbound digital trunks only receive 4 digits, the last 4 digits of the DID number configured will be matched. - Transmitted CID Each extension number can be assigned a caller ID number.
 When an outgoing call is made by this extension through PRI or IP trunks, the caller ID number entered in this field will be transmitted to the receiving caller.